How is Zeffy free?

 6 tips to bring down costs for nonprofits

-Effective fundraising is crucial for your nonprofit, but traditional fundraising tools can be expensive.
-Most platforms charge transaction fees (call them credit card fees) on top of platform fees.
-That's why free, comprehensive fundraising software is a game-changer for new and growing nonprofits.
+Effective fundraising is crucial for your nonprofit, but most platforms charge transaction fees (credit card fees) on top of platform fees.

 Zeffy offers a 100% free solution that covers all your fundraising needs: